facebookresearch/SEAL_OGB/README.md

 Reference
 ---------

-If you find the code useful, please cite our paper.
+If you find the code useful, please cite our papers.

     @inproceedings{zhang2018link,
       title={Link prediction based on graph neural networks},